Avilla, Missouri

 Avilla is a rural village in Jasper County, Missouri, United States.
 The population was 103 at the 2020 census.
 It is part of the Joplin, Missouri Metropolitan Statistical Area.
 Avilla is the fourth-oldest settlement in Jasper County today, founded in 1856.
-It was platted and laid out for public use July 23, 1858, by Andrew L. Love and David S. Holman.
+It was platted and laid out for public use on July 23, 1858, by Andrew L. Love and David S. Holman.

 Geography

 Avilla is located at (37.193821, −94.128991), ten miles east of Carthage, Missouri, on MO Route 96 (formerly Historic U.S. Route 66) and four miles west of the Lawrence County line.
-The village is surrounded by pasture and farmland, small forested areas and branching spring-fed streams.
+The village is surrounded by pasture and farmland, small forested areas, and branching spring-fed streams.
 White Oak Creek is the nearest to the south and east, and Dry Fork & Deer Creek to the north.
-Spring River runs past about three miles to the south which is eventually fed by these headwater streams.
+Spring River runs past about three miles to the south, which is eventually fed by these headwater streams.

 According to the United States Census Bureau, the village has a total area of 0.20 sqmi, all land.

 History

 Storefronts once lined this strip in Avilla, Missouri, one of the living "ghost towns of old Route 66."
-The Avilla House, built in 1868 (far right) and an early Route 66 era Auto Shop, Tom Barbado's Garage (second stone structure from left) can be seen in this 2000 photo before being demolished.
+The Avilla House, built in 1868 (far right), and an early Route 66 era Auto Shop, Tom Barbado's Garage (second stone structure from left), can be seen in this 2000 photo before being demolished.
 Old Flo's Tavern (white building) still stands today next to the abandoned stone IOOF Lodge and (Old French's) grocery store (center).